 Community Bee Apiary

 In partnership with the White Lick Beekeepers Association, the IND Community Bee Apiary is housed on 4.7 acres of otherwise unused airport land.
 The apiary helps to preserve Indiana’s honeybee population and serves as a training site for future beekeepers.
-The site also serves an educational role for visitors from groups such as 4-H, and has been the focus of projects with Ball State University.
-This novel use of land is providing a bridge to the community that is supportive and engaged with the apiary.
+The site also serves an educational role for visitors from groups such as 4-H, and has been the focus of projects with local universities.
+This novel use of land is providing a bridge to the community that is supportive and engaging.

 In 2017, the IND Community Bee Apiary was the recipient of the Airports Council International Environmental Achievement Awards in the award category of Outreach, Education and Community Involvement.